phpdocker-io/base-images/README.md

 * Versions past EOL (end of life) are unsupported, but may still get daily builds to ensure the underlying OS packages are up to date.
-* Daily builds are turned off for versions that run on an OS base that's also EOL (for instance, Debian Jessie).
+* Daily builds are turned off for versions that run on an OS base that's also EOL (for instance, Ubuntu 18.04).
-* Daily builds are kept for PHP versions that have reached EOL but the base OS has not - the base OS still receives security updates, including the PHP runtime.
+* Daily builds are kept for PHP versions that have reached EOL but the base OS has not - the base OS still receives security updates.
 * In general, do not use any unsupported images in a production environment, regardless of whether daily builds are still enabled.
 I continue to build these for absolute holdouts that haven't been able to upgrade on time.
 * Old images are kept in docker hub in the interest of enabling legacy apps to run.
 Docker does delete images that